-These properties make Delta-8 THC potentially very useful for children, those particularly sensitive to Delta-9 THC, and those seeking something more tolerable for chronic pain relief during the daytime.
+These properties make Delta-8 THC potentially very useful for children susceptible to Delta-9 THC and those seeking something more tolerable for chronic pain relief during the daytime.
 However, these potential therapeutic effects apply more to naturally-occurring delta-8-THC, not the synthesized version made by transforming CBD.

 Health Benefits and Uses

-Delta-8-THC offers many of the same potential therapeutic benefits as Delta-9-THC, if we are looking at the non-synthesized version.
-Here are some therapeutic purposes of Delta-8-THC:
+Delta-8-THC offers many of the same potential therapeutic benefits as Delta-9-THC if we look at the non-synthesized version.

 Delta-8-THC may stimulate appetite while simultaneously reducing nausea and vomiting in some people.
 However, more evidence exists on the ability of Delta-9-THC to help with digestive disorders.

 Soothing minor anxiety is one of the main reasons people turn to Delta-8-THC.
-The cannabinoid provides a natural alternative to prescription anxiety medications, but you should first consult your medical professional.
+The cannabinoid provides a natural alternative to prescription anxiety medications, but you should consult your medical professional first.

 Side Effects and Risks

-Compared to Delta-9-THC, Delta-8-THC may come with fewer psychoactive side effects, but the jury is still out.
-Delta-9-THC side effects can include paranoia and anxiety, and Delta-9-THC has even been blamed for triggering dizziness and headaches, conditions that can negate the benefits medical cannabis patients seek.
+Compared to Delta-9-THC, Delta-8-THC may have fewer psychoactive side effects, but the jury is still out.
+Delta-9-THC side effects can include paranoia and anxiety, and Delta-9-THC has even been blamed for triggering dizziness and headaches, which can negate the benefits medical cannabis patients seek.